Legal Basis for Appeal

 2. the Employment and Assistance for Persons with Disabilities Act;

-3. the Child Care Subsidy Act:
+3. the Early Learning and Child Care Act:

 If you are not sure whether you can appeal, complete a Notice of Appeal form (PDF) and send it to the Tribunal.
 The Tribunal will look at your form and will let you know whether you can appeal.
 The Home Page and How to Appeal page have instructions.